Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question-18  💩

-You are automating the build process for a Java-based application by using Azure DevOps.
+You are automating the build process for a <mark>Java-based</mark> application by using Azure DevOps.

 **You need to add code coverage testing and publish the outcomes to the pipeline.**